Unitus (UTS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Unitus Historical Price

-According to the latest data gathered on Unitus live price page, the current price of Unitus is 0.00149669USD.
-The circulating supply of Unitus(UTS) is 60.00M UTS , giving it a market capitalization of $89.80K.
+According to the latest data gathered on Unitus live price page, the current price of Unitus is 0.00129218USD.
+The circulating supply of Unitus(UTS) is 60.00M UTS , giving it a market capitalization of $77.53K.

 In the past 24 hours, Unitus has shown a price movement of $0.0, reflecting a 0.00% change in value.7-Day Performance